Parsa-Sedigh/go-grpc-master-class/pamphlets/section-8.md

     - long running connections where you wanna stream info between the client and server

 ## 33-2.
 GreetEveryone API Definition
+- it will take **many** GreetEveryoneRequest that contains a Greeting(client streaming)
+- it will return **many** GreetEveryoneResponse that contains a result string(server streaming)

 ## 34-3.
 Bi-Directional Streaming API Server Implementation
+Note: Although we will response to every message in this example, it is not necessary to do so and the server is free to choose how many responses to send for each client message.
+Server can close the stream whenever it wants.
+So in the end, the server decides whenever it's done streaming to the client and receiving from the client.
+So server doesn't have to return a response everytime it receives a message.

+We can use goroutines to do multiple things at the same time.

+Now we have access to Send and Rcv() method, so now we can send many times and receive many times using a for loop.

+In `doBiDiStreaming` we have 2 goroutines: one sending reqs and one receiving responses and they all run in parallel and when we received all the responses, we close the wait channel(`waitc`).
+We can break out of the loop, and then after the loop, we can close the `waitc`.

 ## 35-4.
 Bi-Directional Streaming API Client Implementation
+In this example, the server doesn't return a message in response of every sent message of client.
+It only sends a response if a new maximum is found.

 ## 36-5.
 [Solution] FindMaximum API
 Now it is your turn to write code!